Graphium sarpedon

-Graphium sarpedon, the common bluebottle or blue triangle in Australia, is a species of swallowtail butterfly that is found in South and Southeast Asia, as well as eastern Australia.
+Graphium sarpedon, the common bluebottle is a species of swallowtail butterfly that is found in East, South and Southeast Asia.
 There are approximately sixteen subspecies with differing geographical distributions.

 Description

 Upperside opaque black.
 Forewings and hindwings crossed from above the tornal area on the hindwing to near the apex of the forewing by a semi-hyaline broad pale blue medial band which is broadest in the middle, more or less greenish and macular anteriorly; the portion of the band that crosses interspaces 6, 7 and 8 on the hindwing white; beyond the band on the hindwing there is a sub-terminal line of blue slender lunules.
 Underside similar, ground colour dark brown.
 Hindwing: a short comparatively broad sub-basal band from costa to sub-costal vein, and the postdiscal area between the medial blue band and the sub-terminal lunules velvety black traversed by the pale veins and transversely, except in interspaces 6 and 7, by narrow crimson lines; lastly, a crimson spot near the tornal angle with an admarginal yellowish-white spot below it.
 Antenna, head, thorax and abdomen brown, the head and thorax suffused with greenish grey; beneath: the palpi, thorax and abdomen touched with dingy white, the abdomen with two whitish lateral lines.

 Male has abdominal fold within grey, furnished with a tuft of long, somewhat stiff white hairs.

 Race teredon, Felder.
 (South India and Sri Lanka) is distinguishable in both sexes by the narrower medial band that crosses both forewing and hindwing.
 Colour brighter, the contrast between the green of the upper and the blue of the lower portion of the medial band more vivid.
 Hindwing more produced posteriorly at apex of vein 3, where it forms an elongate tooth or short tail.

 Variously reported with wingspans between 55 and 75 mm, the common bluebottle has black upper wings and brown lower wings.
 Both forewings and hindwings are marked by a central spot in the form of a blue or blue-green triangle, with apex pointing toward the body.

+The retinas of the butterfly have 15 types of colour-detecting opsins.

 Habitat

 Graphium sarpedon is primarily an inhabitant of moist, low-level rain forests (below 1600 m (5000 ft)).
 In these elevations it is usually seen flying just above the tree canopy.
 The larvae of the common bluebottle feed on trees of the laurel family, which includes the cinnamon tree, and have expanded their range to include cinnamon tree plantations.
-In eastern Australia, they have adapted to a drier subtropical environment, and are commonly seen in suburban gardens in Queensland and New South Wales.

 Distribution

-The known distributions of some of the sixteen recognized subspecies:
+Some of the recognized subspecies are: